vibhaas/Leelavati/README.md

     print("Multiplication result:", result)
     ```
 ## Contributing
-   The Leelavati library is a collaborative effort by a group of 6 students.
+   The Leelavati library is a collaborative effort by a group of 6 students:
     - Kshitij Joshi
     - Kanishk Mittal
     - Aditya Gopal